ian-r-rose/ian-r-rose.github.io/content/articles/transit/airport-walking.md

 Manhattan.
 The roads I took were arterials, and I ran out of time, so hopped on the subway.

 On my next attempt, I started from JFK proper, and spent most of the time in Brooklyn.
 It was mostly...uneventful.
+The Jamaica sewage plant smells bad.
 I had avocado toast in Crown Heights.
 Tourists on the Brooklyn Bridge made the last 30 minutes exceedingly slow.

 #### Distance: 15 miles